In the mid-’90s, one of the world’s largest collections of pornography belonged to a Methodist minister, Reverend Ted McIlvenna.

 Handicap parking is limited, to the south side of the building.
 There is parking near the building on the north side, and in the rear of the stores, along the alleyway.
 It is an indoor museum, and there is an elevator to the 2nd floor.
 This is geared to patrons 18+ and are not easily offended.
 Be aware that a small portion of the exhibit discusses Nazi Germany and the Holocaust.

-It is close to the Fashion Show mall and other Las Vegas Strip attractions General Information - $30 admission , $15 for Locals, $10 for Students, Military or Seniors.
-Other special discounts available.
+It is close to the Fashion Show mall and other Las Vegas Strip attractions.
+See website for prices and discounts.